Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Related Work

 More closely related to this paper is work that considers changing the adaptive algorithm to balance competing goals of minimizing regret and obtaining data that is useful for drawing conclusions.
-In \textit{active exploration} \citep{antos2010active, carpentier2011upper}, the objective is to estimate the value of all arms as accurately as possible, and thus ensure low estimation errors.
+In \textit{active exploration} \cite{carpentier2011ucb}, the objective is to estimate the value of all arms as accurately as possible, and thus ensure low estimation errors.
 The tradeoff between active exploration and maximizing cumulative reward was first addressed using a heuristic algorithm \citep{liu2014trading}, and later formalized as a multi-objective bandit problem integrating rewards and estimation errors~\citep{erraqabi2017trading} which lead to a rigorous, but deterministic, strategy with theoretical guarantees.
 The work in this paper is complementary to~\cite{erraqabi2017trading} as it focuses on randomized, rather than deterministic strategies, which are likely to be of interest to researchers who typically conduct experiments.

 Several recent papers have directly tackled how to collect data that is amenable to statistical hypothesis testing.
-The Power-constrained bandits algorithm~\citep{yao2020power} explores making multiple allocation decisions for one participant, with the bandit aiming to guarantee the Power of a later hypothesis test while also minimizing regret.
-Other work~\citep{williamson2017bayesian} uses a finite horizon MDP approach to minimize regret while constraining the minimum number of participants assigned to each arm; they show this leads to improved Power and lower estimation errors compared to an adaptive algorithm without this constraint.
-Top-2 TS is a high-performing algorithm that introduces a fixed amount of additional exploration of the second-best arm as modeled by TS \citep{russo2016simple}.
-In contrast to the fixed amount of UR introduced by Top-2 TS, we introduce the TS PostDiff algorithm which adaptively varies the amount of UR and compare it to the state-of-the-art Top-2 TS.
+The Power-constrained bandits algorithm ~\citep{yao2021powerconstrained} explores making multiple allocation decisions for one participant, with the bandit aiming to guarantee the Power of a later hypothesis test while also minimizing regret.
+Other work~\citep{williamson2017bayesian} uses a finite horizon MDP approach to minimize regret while constraining the minimum number of participants assigned to each arm; they show this leads to improved Power and lower estimation errors compared to an adaptive algorithm without this constraint. $\epsilon$/TT-TS is a high-performing algorithm that introduces a fixed amount of additional exploration of the second-best arm as modeled by TS \citep{russo2016simple}.
+In contrast to the fixed amount of Uniform Random introduced by $\epsilon$/TT-TS, we introduce the TS-PostDiff algorithm which adaptively varies the amount of Uniform Random and compare it to the state-of-the-art $\epsilon$/TT-TS.